How to Create Angular Reusable Components

 ng g component dataList

 For the time being, let's also move the data to data-list.component.ts.
-Eventually, you'll be passing the data to the component using @Input decorator.
+Eventually, you'll be passing the data to the component using the @Input decorator.

 import { Component, OnInit } from '@angular/core';